Shortland Street cliffhangers: 1999

-Moira and Dean were finally reconciled and Alesha told Frank she was pregnant - to him.
 Wave was shocked that her friend Minnie was using guys for their money.
-After a fight with lover Laura, Caroline turned to Greg for comfort.

 Sofia Martinez arrived, announcing she was the new Director of Shortland Street.
-Donna discovered Rangi wasn't her brother after all - but while trying to contact him with the good news he was pledging his devotion to policewoman girlfriend Janet, trapped under a vehicle as it went up in flames during attendance at a roadside accident.

 2000

 From the year 2000 onwards Shortland Street took a shorter break of four weeks every year.

-A literal cliffhanger as nasty Eamon begged for his life, but would Kate Larsen (whom Eamon had raped) pull him up?

-Fergus proposed to Waverley, then called off the engagement when Wave would not believe he was off drugs; Wave soon realised the error of her ways and proposed to him - but would he accept?

-Sofia met a stranger who introduced himself as the new head of the hospital - Chris Warner.

-Angela and Nick's son Lucas was born (but it was bittersweet for Nick, as he knew Angela's cancer was spreading).
-And Frank came under fire when he treated a murderer - and was later seen lying in the carpark in a pool of his own blood.

 2001

-Disappointed suitor Jack Hewitt attacked Chris and kidnapped Rachel, later staging a creepy mock wedding.

-Nick declared his love for Waverley and asked her to come to the UK with him.
-And Barb's Christmas party turned to tragedy when Marshall's garage drug lab exploded.

 2002

 2002 saw Waverley be diagnosed with breast cancer and Shannon announce that she was pregnant - to Tama.

 Rachel and Chris's relationship was on the rocks and as her alcoholism took control she moved into bartender Zac's place, and nearly drowned in his pool.
 Chris called it quits and decided to pursue his feelings for Donna.
 As they celebrated, Rachel was on her way over.
 Trying to talk to Chris on her mobile while driving drunk she had a serious car accident.

 Back at the hospital prisoner Kurt Matakuare (Victor's nemesis) had been brought in for treatment.
 When everyone else was at the staff Christmas party he overpowered his guard and headed for Victor's office.
 When Adam tried to stop him, Kurt stabbed Adam with a scalpel leaving him bleeding in the deserted corridor too weak to cry out.